 - Release period of result: About seven working days

 - Cost: $149+ at Singapore General Hospital (SGH)

-More information on the Triple Test or Maternal Serum Screening at the SGH is available here.
+You can find more information on the Triple Test or Maternal Serum Screening at the SGH here.

 #3: OSCAR Test

 Also known as “One-stop Clinic for Assessment of Risk for Foetal Anomalies,” the OSCAR test is carried out in the first trimester to screen for the risk of foetal anomalies, particularly for Down Syndrome (Trisomy 21).
 It involves a Nuchal Translucency (NT) Scan and a blood test.

 The test is usually done between weeks 11 and 14 of pregnancy.
 Detection rate of Trisomy 21 by this method is about 90%, with a false positive rate of 5%.

 - Procedure: Sample of mother’s blood and ultrasound scan